oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 JWTs (and SD-JWTs) can contain claims that are registered in "JSON Web Token Claims" registry as defined in [@!RFC7519], as well as public and private claims.
-Private claims are not relevant for this specification due to the openness of the three-party-model.
-Since SD-JWTs are based on JWTs, this specification aims to express the basic
-Verifiable Credential data model purely through JWT Claim Sets, using registered claims while allowing Issuers to use additional registered claims, as well as new or existing public claims, to make statements about the Subject of the Verifiable Credential.
+This specification aims to express metadata of the properties of the Verifiable Credentials utilizing registered JWT claims, while allowing Issuers to use other registered, public, or private claims to make statements about the Subject of the Verifiable Credential.

 ## Requirements Notation and Conventions